 We Are The Preferred Braces Provider in Holly Springs

-We have numerous options for braces to suit everyone’s needs, including metal braces, clear ceramic braces, Invisalign, and Damon System brackets.
-Fritz Orthodontics prides itself on having the latest technology, as well as staying up-to-date on all modern techniques, to provide you with all of the best metal and clear braces solutions that ensure you get a perfect smile!
+We have numerous options for braces to suit everyone’s needs, including metal, clear ceramic, Invisalign, and Damon System brackets.
+Fritz Orthodontics prides itself on having the latest technology, as well as staying up-to-date on all modern techniques, to provide you with all of the best solutions that ensure you get a perfect smile!

 Metal braces are the most common type.
-They are made of high-grade stainless steel.
-Today’s metal braces are smaller, more comfortable and more attractive.
+They consist of high-grade stainless steel.
+They are also smaller, more comfortable and more attractive.

 Clear Ceramic Braces